akostrik/stage_telegram_python/README.md

 # The project
-Verification of the Telegram messages veracity by two methods:
+Real time verification of the Telegram messages veracity by two methods:
-1) Looking for the marks of the propaganda in a separate message
+1) Looking for the marks of the propaganda in every separate message
 2) Comparison of the information diffused by several channels in order to detect similar channels

 ## The first server